ngari-kev/alx-zero_day/README.md

-I am ;learning how to use git and github
+I am learnig how to use git and github.
+It is both fun and challenging
+I now know how to add remote to origin using the token